BUKENYA26840/FINAL--EXAM-CAPSTONE-PROJECT/README.md

 **Dashboard Design & Reporting**

    *Designing a professional dashboard with interactive slicer, drill through and filters for deep exploration.

    *Creating visually engaging reports to present key findings.

+ **HERE ARE SOME OF THE RESULTS WITH THEIR LABELS:**

+**Load the dataset into a Pandas DataFrame using Python**